🌺Hawaiian Studies

 Ukulele

-• Adapted from the Portuguese braguinha and rajão, brought by immigrant laborers in the 1870s-1880s
+• Adapted from the Portuguese braguinha and machête, brought to Hawaiʻi by Madeiran immigrant laborers arriving in 1879

-• Name means "jumping flea" (ʻuku = flea, lele = jumping), possibly describing the rapid finger movements of skilled players
+• The name likely means "jumping flea" (ʻuku = flea, lele = jumping), possibly describing the rapid finger movements of skilled players across the fretboard

-• Became a global symbol of Hawaiian identity by the early 20th century; demonstrates how Hawaiians claimed and redefined an introduced instrument
+• Became a global symbol of Hawaiian identity by the early 20th century, especially after Hawaiian musicians performed at the 1915 Panama-Pacific International Exposition in San Francisco; demonstrates how Hawaiians claimed and redefined an introduced instrument

 Kīkā Kī Hōʻalu (Slack-Key Guitar)

-• Unique Hawaiian tuning system where strings are "slacked" to create open chords, allowing bass, melody, and rhythm simultaneously
+• Unique Hawaiian tuning system where strings are "slacked" (loosened) to create open chords, allowing a single player to produce bass, melody, and rhythm simultaneously

-• Developed after Spanish and Mexican cowboys (paniolo) introduced guitars in the 1830s; Hawaiians created entirely new playing techniques
+• Developed after Spanish and Mexican cowboys (paniolo) introduced guitars to Hawaiʻi in the 1830s; Hawaiians created entirely new playing techniques rather than simply copying existing styles

-• Tunings were traditionally family secrets passed down through generations, representing intellectual property within ʻohana (family) structures
+• Tunings were traditionally family secrets passed down through generations, representing intellectual property within ʻohana (family) structures; different families became known for their distinctive sounds

-Compare: Ukulele vs. Kīkā kī hōʻalu—both are adapted string instruments that became central to Hawaiian music, but the ukulele retained more of its original form while slack-key guitar involved radical innovation in tuning and technique.
-Both illustrate Hawaiian cultural resilience and creativity in the face of Western contact.
+Compare: Ukulele vs. Kīkā kī hōʻalu: both are adapted string instruments that became central to Hawaiian music, but the ukulele retained more of its original form while slack-key guitar involved radical innovation in tuning and technique.
+Both illustrate Hawaiian cultural resilience and creativity in response to Western contact.

 Quick Reference Table